30 Minutes Or Less

 |Domestic Box Office: $37,053,924||Overseas Box Office: $3,912,792|

 Michael Diliberti and Matthew Sullivan’s 30 Minutes Or Less spec script landed on the Black List in 2009 and was picked up by Ben Stiller’s production company Red Hour Films.
 Red Hour developed the project and brought it over to financing shingle Media Rights Capital in 2010, where it quickly moved forward.
-MRC financed 30 Minutes Or Less for $28 million and sold global distribution rights to Sony.
+The budget for 30 Minutes Or Less was $28 million and MRC financed and sold global distribution rights to Sony.
 This marked the second pairing between Zombieland director Ruben Fleischer, Jesse Eisenberg and Sony.

 30 Minutes or Less was dated for August 12, 2011 and was tracking soft going into release.
 After positive audience responses at test screenings, Sony held numerous word of mouth screenings in the weeks leading up to its opening.
 The movie was loosely based off of the strange case of Brian Wells, who was a pizza delivery man who had a bomb strapped to his body while robbing a bank and he may or may not have been involved with the setup.
 His story ended when he exploded on live network TV.
 It’s certainly bizarre enough to be retooled into a dark comedy, but 30 Minutes Or Less was neither dark enough or strange enough to stand out during a crowded summer frame.
 Mixed reviews leaning negative certainly did not help.